ignasi-p/glacialWeathering/README.md

 		SiO2(cr)
 		Fe(OH)3(s)

+### Implementation

+A Python script is used to run the forward reaction-path model described above.
+The script defines first the parameter values (Table 2), it then calculates the relative amounts of minerals, CO<sub>2</sub> and O<sub>2</sub> (Table 3), then it calls IPhreeqc ([Charlton and Parkhurst, 2011][12]), and it finally plots the results.
+The user may then easily confirm that different values of `Q` and `R` give the same results.

 ### Results from the forward reaction path model

-The forward reaction-path model described above is implemented into a Python script that first calculates the relative amounts of minerals, CO<sub>2</sub> and O<sub>2</sub>, then it calls IPhreeqc ([Charlton and Parkhurst, 2011][12]), and finally it plots the results.
-The user may then easily confirm that different values of `Q` and `R` give the same results.
-The model results are compared with the published water compositions in Fig.4 (a and b).
+The model results are
+compared with the published water compositions in Fig.4 (a and b).